Spanish debt yields rise as recession fear grows

 Yields on 10-year debt had fallen as low as 4.6 percent in late January as cheap European Central Bank cash fuelled a rally in weaker periphery state debt.

-Madrid's debt sales have been supported by cheap three-year funds provided by the ECB in December and February.
+Madrid's debt sales were supported by a wave of cheap three-year funds provided by the ECB in December and February, but rising yields show support waning.
 While the ECB has not announced plans for a new round of liquidity, Draghi said any talk of an exit strategy from the central bank's crisis measures was premature.

 Spain's banks, which De Guindos said are facing accelerated consolidation, have taken advantage of cheap ECB credit to buy into high-yielding sovereign debt auctions, but attention is returning to fundamentals.